ixiagames/hxdefold-journey/display-haxe-errors-in-the-defold-console/README.md

 ![just-lua-error](./images/just-lua-error.png)

-Thankfully it is easy to create a method that have access to the position of each of its calls by using [`haxe.PosInfos`](https://api.haxe.org/haxe/PosInfos.html).
+Thankfully it is easy to create a method that has access to the position of each of its calls by using [`haxe.PosInfos`](https://api.haxe.org/haxe/PosInfos.html).

 ![PosInfos](./images/PosInfos.png)
 ![magic](./images/magic.gif)